-Planning to move with your children in the near future?
+Planning to move with your kids in the near future?

 Don’t let the long task lists overwhelm you as a parent and do consider the needs of your children in the process of moving houses.
 No matter of age, be it a baby, a toddler, a pre-schooler or above, moving with children puts extra pressure on the whole family.
 As a child, though, the perception can be different as many times parents leave their children in the dark about the move, what it implies until it’s too late and the moving company truck has pulled down the street.
 We understand the stress of the period which is placed on parents of toddlers and babies especially, even more, if we speak about single parents relocating.

 What makes a house a home?
-The child's perspective
+The kid's perspective

-The familiarity of the home environment for babies, toddlers and children above
+The familiarity of the home environment for babies, toddlers and bigger kids

 The different impacts between an international move for a family with kids and a local move - the child's perspective